 Ontario’s Family Law Limited Scope Services Project

 Ontario’s Family Law Limited Scope Services Project (“the Project”) is an unprecedented, private-bar driven collaborative effort.
 The Advisory Committee is made up of members from the Ontario Bar Association Family Law Section; the Federation of Ontario Law Associations; the Association of Family and Conciliation Courts – Ontario Chapter; The Advocates’ Society; the Family Lawyers Association, the Superior Court of Justice and Ontario Court of Justice; experts in non-traditional legal services delivery; and researchers.
 The Principal Investigator is Dr. Rachel Birnbaum, Professor of Social Work at King’s University College, Western, and the Legal Co-Investigator for the research is Prof. Nicholas Bala of the Faculty of Law at Queen’s University.
 The Chair of the Project’s Steering Committee is Tami Moscoe, Senior Family Counsel at the Superior Court of Justice, and the Senior Program Director is Helena Birt, private family law practitioner.
 The Project team also consults with representatives from the Law Society, Law Pro, Legal Aid Ontario, and Community Legal Education Ontario (CLEO).

-The Ontario Family Law Limited Scope Services Project’s aim is to improve access to family justice for middle and lower income Ontarians by increasing the use of limited scope retainers (such as court document drafting or in-court representation on a single appearance), legal coaching (lawyer assists client by offering advice, guidance and support) and summary legal counsel (scheduled lawyers provide day-of-court assistance for a fee to unrepresented litigants not eligible for Legal Aid) in family law cases.
+The Ontario Family Law Limited Scope Services Project’s aim is to improve access to family justice for middle income Ontarians by increasing the use of limited scope retainers (such as research, document drafting or in-court representation on a single appearance), legal coaching (lawyer assists client by offering advice, guidance and support) and summary legal counsel (scheduled lawyers provide day-of-court assistance for a fee to unrepresented litigants not eligible for Legal Aid) in family law cases.

 A pilot project project in Simcoe County provided a trial run for implementation of the Summary Legal Counsel (SLC) program, with training in June 2018 and a roll-out following in the early fall.
 The Family Law Section of the Simcoe County Bar Association and the Family Court Bench in Barrie are highly supportive of the project.

 The Project’s research and evaluation component will study the perceptions of judges, lawyers and other justice system professionals, as well as clients, the advantages and value of this type of service, as well as its limitations and how service delivery can be improved.